 Punitive or exemplary damages may be awarded when the at-fault party's conduct is grossly negligent, reckless, intentional, or malicious.
 These damages are designed to punish the negligent healthcare professional for their extreme carelessness or disregard and deter others from making the same mistakes in the future.

 Some of the factors that may be considered in determining the amount of compensation you may be awarded include the severity of your child's birth injury, the extent of economic losses you've incurred, and the long-term effects of the injury on your child's quality of life.
-To determine the potential amount you're owed, a Houston birth injury lawyer will investigate the details of your case and determine which damages apply in your case.
-It is crucial to remember that the statute of limitations sets the maximum time you have to initiate legal proceedings.
-Missing the deadline could prevent you from filing a lawsuit altogether.

 The statute of limitations for Houston birth injury cases limits the time frame during which an injured victim can initiate a medical malpractice lawsuit against a negligent healthcare provider or hospital.